flowsynx/plugin-email-sender/src/README.md

-## FlowSynx HttpRequest Plugin – FlowSynx Platform Integration
+## FlowSynx EmailSender Plugin – FlowSynx Platform Integration

 The Email Sender Plugin is a pre-packaged, plug-and-play integration component for the FlowSynx engine.
 It enables sending emails through customizable parameters such as recipients, subject, body, and attachments, and is designed for FlowSynx’s no-code/low-code automation workflows.